longndt/unity-2d-course/lesson0-game-development-fundamentals/theory/theory0.md

 ## 🎯 Learning Objectives

+After completing this lesson, students will be able to:
 - Understand what game development is and the main steps involved
 - Learn about popular game engines and their differences
 - Explore different game genres and their characteristics